Building cladding inspections in Moreland

 Determining a building's level of risk

-If this occurs, the Municipal Building Surveyor will issue an order to the Owners Corporation or owner to undertake immediate works to reduce the fire risk to a safe level for occupation.
+The Moreland Municipal Building Surveyor has acted on the advice of the Victorian Building Authority (VBA) and has already issued the required orders to the owners corporations or owners to undertake immediate works to reduce the fire risk to a safe level for occupation.

 Roles and responsibilities

-The Victorian Building Authority (VBA) regulates building and plumbing practitioners in Victoria, including undertaking inspections, investigations and audits to ensure compliance with relevant legislation.
+The Victorian Building Authority (VBA) regulates registered builders and registered private building surveyors and plumbing practitioners in Victoria, including undertaking inspections, investigations and audits to ensure these practitioners comply with relevant legislation.